c13-isotope/Project2/README.md

 # New Project

-This project was created from local system in feb 2025 by abhishek.
+This project was created from local system in feb 2025 by abhishek..